awsartisan/bash-scripts/README.md

 ## install-jenkins

 This script installs Jenkins on an AmazonLinux host and updates iptables to forward the default port (8080) to 80.
 It also installs a couple of Jenkins plugins.

+## deletedefaultvpc

+This script deletes the default VPC from an AWS region